rsdoiel/antenna/home.md

 date: 2025-08-12, from: California Grown

 <p>Pacific Farms has grown walnuts and prunes in Tehama County since the 1940s.
-We met with the third-generation prune and walnut grower Brendon Flynn to learn more about how he embraces sustainability &#8211; not as a buzzword but as a business strategy &#8211; to ensure that his family can continue farming for generations to come.  [&#8230;]</p>
+We met with the third-generation prune and walnut grower Brendon Flynn to learn more about how he embraces sustainability &#8211; not as a buzzword but as a business strategy &#8211; to ensure that his family can continue farming for generations to come.&#160; [&#8230;]</p>
 <p>The post <a href="https://californiagrown.org/blog/pacific-farms/" data-wpel-link="internal" target="_self">Pacific Farms: Growing Prunes and Walnuts in Tehama County</a> appeared first on <a href="https://californiagrown.org" data-wpel-link="internal" target="_self">California Grown</a>.</p>